-Competition between airlines is the best thing for consumers looking for lower prices.
+Competition between airlines is the best thing for consumers looking for last-minute flights.
 You have to learn about the current state of the airline industry to find the best deals.
 It’s the basic mechanics of supply and demand that determine prices on flight routes.
 As a savvy traveler, you will need to keep that in mind when searching for a last-minute airfare deal.

-What are the major drivers of cheap flight prices in 2019?
+What are the major drivers of flight prices in 2020?

 There are three major drivers of flight prices: